Dynaudio Special 40 Speaker Review. Are they really that Special?

 Do these speakers beat my Klipsch Cornwall III speakers that retail for over $5500 new?
 No. Do the Cornwall’s beat the Special 40’s that I paid $2600 for?
 No. Huh?
 Well, both beat each other in some ways and on others they do not.

 For the money, I do not think you can beat these.
 If you can, I have yet to find it.
-Going up to $8k or so will get you there (Focal Sopra 1 for example) but that’s quite a jump from the $2600 that I paid for these truly special speakers.
+Going up to $8k or so will get you something comparable (Focal Sopra 1 for example) but that’s quite a jump from the $2600 that I paid for these truly special speakers.
+The Focal Sopra 1 will have a lighter sound though, and a more recessed thinner midrange.
+I fact, I like the S40 better than the Focal Sopra 1, though I prefer the style and looks of the Sopra.

 One more thing…